Skip Navigation

 Simple File Upload

-Last updated July 17, 2022
+Last updated July 30, 2025

 What is Simple File Upload?

-Do you need to allow your users to upload photos to your application?
-What about forms?
-Resumes?
-No problem.
 Simple File Upload is the easiest way to allow users to add files to your app.
 We handle all of the tooling surrounding file uploading for you.
 No cloud storage account needed.

-How Does Simple File Upload Work?
+How Does Simple File Upload Work with Heroku?

-Adding direct uploads to your app allows you to offload the storage of static files from your app.
-This is crucial on Heroku, because your app’s dynos have an ephemeral filesystem.
-This means that all files that aren’t part of your app’s slug are lost whenever a dyno restarts or is replaced (this happens at least once a day).
+Simple File Upload is specifically designed to work with Heroku’s ephemeral filesystem.
+Files are uploaded directly to the cloud from your user’s browser, without passing through your application.
+This is crucial on Heroku, because your app’s dynos have an ephemeral filesystem - all files that aren’t part of your app’s slug are lost whenever a dyno restarts or is replaced (this happens at least once daily).

-Provisioning the add-on
+Provisioning the Add-on

 Simple File Upload can be attached to a Heroku application via the CLI: